What is a Magnet Hospital?

 These improved patient outcomes can be attributed to many features of a Magnet hospital, Urban said, including improved nurse engagement, collaboration across medical teams and a focus on regularly reviewing patient data.

 "Nurses really step up in this area," Urban said.
-"They really make a change.
-They look for something that needs improvement, look at the processes in place and the policies in place and really are the leaders of saying, 'We need to adjust what we're currently doing because we're not getting the outcomes we desire of our patients.'"
+"They are change agents.
+They look for something that needs improvement, look at the processes in place and the policies in place and really are the leaders of saying, 'We need to adjust what we're currently doing because we're not getting the outcomes we desire for our patients.'"

 The Benefits of Being a Magnet Hospital

 In today’s changing healthcare landscape, patients have more choices than ever before when it comes to their medical care.
 From urgent care offices and pharmacies providing vaccines and simple medical tests to a spike in the number of independent labs and even at-home testing for blood work and allergies, medical institutions need to do what they can to stand out.

 Earning a Magnet Recognition Program certification is a strong indicator to patients that an organization is committed to innovation, excellence in nursing and high-quality patient care.

 Studies have shown there are also significant benefits to becoming a Magnet hospital for the institution and its nursing staff.

 According to an article from American Nurse Today, studies have shown that Magnet-designated hospitals report better economic performance than non-Magnet hospitals.
 A 2014 study from the Robert Wood Johnson Foundation found that becoming a Magnet hospital increased net patient revenue by an average of 3.89%, while costs only increased by 2.46%.